 This page is a collection of tips and useful information to help you prepare your student for their Study Abroad experience.

-Studying abroad is an exciting challenge for students, and the support of their parents can help make their experience safe, healthy and meaningful.
-Although their time abroad requires a high degree of indpendence, parental guidance and support during the preparation phase can be helpful in alleviating stress as they navigate the process of travel planning for the first time.
+Studying abroad is an exciting challenge for students, and the support of their parents can help make their experience safe, healthy, and meaningful.
+Although their time abroad requires a high degree of independence, parental guidance and support during the preparation phase can be helpful in alleviating stress as students navigate the process of travel planning for the first time.

-After their return home, your child will have new foods, stories and ideas to share with you.
-Your involvement throughout the process can provide them with guidance and direction as they embark on the adventure of a lifetime!
+After returning home, your child will have new foods, stories, and ideas to share with you.
+Your involvement throughout the process can provide guidance and direction as they embark on the adventure of a lifetime!

 This page is designed to support you as you support them, so that all students who study abroad through SUNY Geneseo's programs can maximize their experience.

 How can I help my child prepare to go abroad?